Contents

 This will generally occur within 48 hours of the successful completion and notification of the audit to the certification committee.

-Generally, companies will receive the following certification documents:
+Companies will receive the following certification documents in most cases:

 - Halal Production Facility Registration: This certifies that the facility has the ability to produce halal products in accordance with international halal standards.